Introduction

 Preparations

-Jumper cable
+.Jumper cable

 Vehicle Receiving Jump-start

 1. Check that the discharged 12 V vehicle battery is properly connected to the 12 V vehicle electrical system.
+The battery terminals must be tight, clean, and free of major corrosion.
+If a terminal is loose or the battery case is damaged, do not continue until the condition has been inspected and corrected.

 Vehicle to be Jump-started

 1. Pay attention to the operating instructions provided by the vehicle manufacturer.
+The assisting vehicle must be used only in a way approved for its electrical system, battery location, and jump-start connection points.

 Jump-starting